JINSCOP/ngx-app-frame/docs/articles/security-acl-configuration.md

     },
   ],
 ```
-That's easy we have just provided a role, so that oliveui can determine which user is currently accessing the app.
+That's easy we have just provided a role, so that ngx-app-frame can determine which user is currently accessing the app.
 The good thing about this configuration is that it's not tightly coupled with the rest of your authentication flow, which gives you a lot of flexibility over it.

 <hr>